Ramesh-prog/javascript-7.1/README.md

 3. Assignment Operator -> (=, +=, -=, *=,/=, %=, **=)
 4. Logical Operator -> (Logical and operator - &&),(logical or operator ||)
 5. Compairision Operator -> (==, !=, !==, ===)

+Conditional Statement in Javascript :-

+- conditional statement are used to implement some condition in code.
+- there are 3 types of conditional statement are their in javascript
+1. if condition :-

+- if condition is true then statement is execute.
+- syntax:-
+if(condition) {
+    statement
+}

+2. if-else condition :-

+- if condition is true then if block is executed otherwise its terminated to else condition.
+- syntax :-
+if (condition){
+    statement
+} else {
+    statement
+}

+3. else-if condition :-

+- its check the condition multiple times where the condition is true.
+- syntax :-
+if (condition){
+    statement
+} else if (condition) {
+    statement
+} else if (condition) {
+    statement
+} else {
+    statement
+}